Skip to main content

 FieldSurvey Sidekick

-Do not use wlan0 for capture while it is providing management connectivity.
-Use wlan1 and wlan2 for monitor-mode survey work.
 Treat the HackRF as receive-only unless the hardware modification history is known.
-The Sidekick spectrum path starts hackrf_sweep with RX amp disabled and antenna power disabled.
+The Sidekick spectrum path starts hackrf_sweep with the RX amp disabled and antenna power disabled.

-Install the Linux ARM64 Rust standard library once:
+Build the daemon for the Pi (64-bit ARM).
+Install the Linux ARM64 Rust target once:

 rustup target add aarch64-unknown-linux-gnu

 The repo-local Cargo config uses aarch64-linux-gnu-gcc for that target.
-Build the daemon for the Pi:
+Build the daemon:

 cargo build -p serviceradar-fieldsurvey-sidekick --target aarch64-unknown-linux-gnu